FilipeMCruz/playlist-maker/README.md

 ### Future work

-- Test the application;
+- Test more the application;
-- Study how hard it is to do this for spotify or soundcloud songs/playlists.